carceneaux/arsano.ninja/content/post/automate-gitlab-artifact-deletion.md

 * GitLab Web UI
 * GitLab REST API

-Deleting artifacts via the Web UI is a non-starter IMO unless you only want to delete only a few.
+Deleting artifacts via the Web UI is a non-starter IMO unless you want to delete only a few.
 That leaves the best option to be leveraging the REST API.
 In my searching, I came upon a very helpful [GitLab forum post](https://forum.gitlab.com/t/remove-all-artifact-no-expire-options/9274/8).
 This served as the base for the script I used to clean up my artifacts.
 I hope this serves you well.

 ### Bash Script for removing GitLab Job Artifacts